 At the very end of this Monday’s class, one of the guys asked how I liked it so far and said (somewhat apologetically, I thought) that the gym smelled really badly in the summer.
 I said that wasn’t really my main concern.
 He was off to his next round of the exercise before I could give my true-but-wiseass answer – I’m most concerned about rolling around with strange men!

-In the last exercise of the night you took turns taking down and being taken down by random partners.
+In the last exercise of the night we took turns taking down and being taken down by random partners.
 My first take down felt awkward, like it was slow-motion and I had to be given step-by-step instructions.
 Surprisingly, being taken down was easy, even when my opponent was wearing a shit eating grin that told me he was getting a big kick out of initiating the newbie.

-I ended the night taking down a complete stranger – seriously, I don’t know his name, a blonde guy in a white gi – and apparently doing it well enough to earn some enthusiastic comments from the sidelines and a high five when I was done.
-I can’t say I remember exactly what I did (similar to what I call “ring amnesia” in dog training), I just know that putting him to the floor felt easy and… natural?
+I ended the night taking down a complete stranger.
+Seriously, I don’t know his name, a blonde guy in a white gi.
+And apparently doing it well enough to earn some enthusiastic comments from the sidelines and a high five when I was done.
+I can’t say I remember exactly what I did (similar to what I call “ring amnesia” in dog training).
+I just know that putting him to the floor felt easy and… natural?
 What started out as an intimidating exercise ended with me wishing that class lasted a little longer so I could do it more.

 I couldn’t stop smiling when I left class.
 Feeling awkward somehow felt great and being bruised was rewarding.
 When I spotted this sunset, I had to stop in the driveway and snap this shot.
 Sunsets are usually symbolic of things ending.
 When I saw this view, I felt like I was seeing a beautiful change leading to a great new beginning.